Rs 4 Crore Assets Of IAS Officer Attached In Coal Scam

 Key Points

-- The Economic Offences Wing registered a disproportionate assets case against Vishnoi in July 2024.
+- Vishnoi is accused of amassing disproportionate assets through illicit means related to a coal levy scam.

-- The attached properties, acquired through illicit means, include nine immovable properties in the names of Vishnoi's family members and associated firms.
+- The attached properties include nine immovable assets acquired in the names of Vishnoi's family and associated firms.

 - The Enforcement Directorate had previously attached five immovable properties linked to Vishnoi in connection with the same coal levy scam.

-The Economic Offences Wing had registered a disproportionate assets (DA) case against him in July 2024, an official release said.
+The EOW had registered a disproportionate assets case against Vishnoi in July 2024, an official release said on Saturday.

 During the investigation, the agency identified nine immovable properties, valued at around Rs 4 crore, allegedly acquired through illicit means in the names of Vishnoi's family members and associated firms, it said.